justnonamenoname/lifeticle/readme.md

 If physics allows for a superluminal drive, then such robots likely do not yet exist; otherwise, they would already be here.
 This risk might mean that humans should fill this galaxy and neighboring galaxies with robots.
+But this could leave alien life in a blocked state if humans go extinct, and potentially lead to the creation of hostile entities.

 <img src="https://github.com/justnonamenoname/lifeticle/blob/main/images/3.png" width="250">